caciano/musig/README.md

 }
 ```

-Below is an example of how to use the library to sign messages:
+Below is an example of how to use the library to sign and verify messages:
 ```
 import musig